-Positioning a vehicle accurately on the road reduces the risk of a collision.
+Positioning a motorcycle accurately on the road reduces the risk of a collision.
 However, the ideal position will vary according to specific circumstances, such as road layout, surface and traffic conditions

-- · Always consider safety first - Do not relinquish safety for any other perceived advantage - Position to see and be seen - Be aware of potential hazards on both sides of their vehicle - To the nearside cyclists, pedestrians, parked vehicles and their occupants are all examples of who and what might present a hazard, as are other drivers pulling out of junctions - To the offside there is potential conflict with oncoming traffic
+- Always consider safety first - Do not relinquish safety for any other perceived advantage.
+Be prepared to sacrifice position for safety - Position to see and be seen - Be aware of potential hazards on both sides of their machine - To the nearside cyclists, pedestrians, parked vehicles and their occupants are all examples of who and what might present a hazard, as are other riders and drivers pulling out of junctions

+To the offside - there is potential conflict with oncoming traffic

-- Assess their speed when moving to the nearside or the offside - For example, when it isn't possible to allow a door-width of room when passing a parked car, drivers should slow down so they have time to react if a door were to open - Be particularly aware of cyclists and motorcyclists when adopting their position - For example, they may be unseen to the nearside or filtering past on the offside
+Assess their speed when moving to the nearside or the offside

+- For example, when it isn't possible to allow a door-width of room when passing a parked car, riders should slow down so they have time to react if a door were to open - Be particularly aware of cyclists and other motorcyclists when adopting their position - For example, they may be unseen to the nearside or filtering past on the offside - Position themselves at least two seconds behind any vehicle they are following - This allows enough time to respond if the vehicle ahead slows down.
+It gives them better vision beyond it, and enables them to develop an overtake, if appropriate